kyle-chiu/lunch-picker/README.md

 keep old data to hold preferred restaurants and such

-documenu api for restaurant data
+documenu api for restaurant data figure out how to get this working
+      documenu-npm library in lwc
 LunchPicker app
    LunchPicker LWC
       table with restaurant data